CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Methods and materials

-CsI has a longer radiation length ($X_0 \sim18.5$~mm) and smaller photoelectric fraction ($\sim 20$\%) than the dense, high $Z_{eff}$ scintillators (BGO, LYSO), usually deployed in modern PET scanners.
+CsI has a longer radiation length ($X_0 \sim18.5$~mm) and smaller photoelectric fraction than the dense, high $Z_{eff}$ scintillators (BGO, LYSO), usually deployed in modern PET scanners.
 In a pixelated detector this would translate to a larger error in the d.o.i, as well as in a smaller fraction of selected events.

 CRYSP, instead, proposes the use of monolithic crystals, of relatively larger dimensions, read out by an array of large-area SiPMs (see section \ref{sec:crysp}).
-One immediate advantage of such a choice is to reduce the number of readout channels by approximately a factor of 4 (from $3\times3$~mm$^2$ to $6\times6$~mm$^2$ SiPMs).
-On the other hand, the simple algorithm used for pixelated systems cannot be applied in this case, since all the 64 SiPMs reading out the crystal have signal when a gamma interacts in the crystal.
+The simple algorithm used for pixelated systems cannot be applied in this case, since all the 64 SiPMs reading out the crystal have signal when a gamma interacts in the crystal.

 The adoption of monolithic crystals for PET and their potential regarding iV reconstruction is not a novel topic~\cite{gonzalez2019novel, gonzalez2021evolution}.
 However, obtaining a resolution comparable with the transverse dimensions has been historically challenging and classical algorithms fare relatively poorly~\cite{li2008high}.
 Algorithms based on multilayer perceptrons have also been implemented, providing similar results~\cite{freire2022position, iborra2019ensemble}.
 Here, instead, we show how excellent resolution in all three coordinates of the iV can be achieved using CNNs, which have been widely adopted for image recognition tasks with extraordinary success~\cite{li2021survey, yamashita2018convolutional}.